Leprosy Research Institute

 University College London

-Aim: To investigate the social determinants of health and economic status in relation to health outcomes in people diagnosed with leprosy and leprosy reactions at ALERT hospital, Addis Ababa, Ethiopia
+Aim: The project aims to investigate the social determinants of health and economic status in relation to health outcomes in people diagnosed with leprosy and leprosy reactions at ALERT hospital, Addis Ababa, Ethiopia.

 Full project title: The social determinants of health in people affected by leprosy in Ethiopia – a mixed methods study